S--Minecraft/Twgitter2/README.md

    - for compiling java
  + gulp-prettify
    - for formating html from haml
- + gulp-watchify
+ + gulp-webpack
-   - for compressing node modules
+   - for compressing javascripts

 electron-packager
 - for packing with electron